Citrus Pest & Disease Prevention Program Update

 Tips for Caring for Your Backyard Citrus Tree

-As spring approaches, homeowners will notice their citrus trees are full of fresh fruit.
-Spring gardening season is also a good time to check your citrus trees for the Asian citrus psyllid, which can carry a deadly and incurable plant disease called Huanglongbing (HLB).
+Though your citrus tree may not be producing a lot of fruit during the summer months, it’s still important to check your citrus tree for the Asian citrus psyllid, which can carry a deadly and incurable citrus tree disease called Huanglongbing.
 HLB has already been found in urban areas of Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties, and it is a threat to California’s iconic citrus.